A832 road: Gorstan to Gairloch

 At Gorstan the A832 and A835 diverge again.
 They meet again later on at Braemore Junction, where the A832 terminates at the A835.
 From Gorstan to Braemore Junction on the A835 is 20 mi, however on the A832 it is a vast 87 mi circuit to the west coast and around the mountains of Wester Ross.

 From Gorstan the A832 heads west along Strath Bran to Achnasheen, alongside the Dingwall and Skye Railway.
 At Achnasheen the A890 branches off to the south to Loch Carron, following the railway.
 The A832 continues west, passing by Loch a' Chroisg and over a low mountain pass 815 ft to descend Glen Docherty to Kinlochewe.
 Until recently, this 9 mi stretch was a single track road with passing places, but in recent years the road was upgraded to two lanes.

 At Kinlochewe, there is a junction with the A896, which heads west through Glen Torridon.
 The A832 continues north west, beneath Beinn Eighe and along the shore of Loch Maree, with views of Slioch on the opposite shore.
 After diverging from Loch Maree it climbs through Slattadale, and there is another short single-track stretch as the A832 descends Kerrydale to Gair Loch.

 Gairloch to Dundonnell

 After reaching the west coast at Gair Loch, the A832 follows the coast northwards, gradually making a turn back towards the south-east.
 It circuits the Dundonnell and Fisherfield Forest, a vast mountain wilderness region between Loch Maree and Little Loch Broom.

 At Loch Gairloch, the A832 turns north through the village of Gairloch, then turns east and crosses the headland between Loch Gairloch and Loch Ewe.
 It descends to the latter at Poolewe and follows its coast northwards to Drumchork, passing Inverewe Garden.
 At Drumchork the road rises again, crossing a headland to Gruinard Bay.

 After following the coast of Gruinard Bay the road crosses one more headland and descends to Little Loch Broom, now travelling south-eastwards.
 It continues past the end of the loch, and along the Strath Beag valley through the village of Dundonnell.

+Improvements to the road to Gairloch were completed in 2022.